ksurana21/revpref/README.md

       - `ccei` computes the critical cost efficiency index, CCEI (also known as the Afriat efficiency index).
 CCEI is the maximal value of the efficiency level at which the data satisfies GARP.
-        Intuitively, CCEI indicates how close the data is to satisfying the (strict) GARP conditions.
+        Intuitively, the CCEI indicates how close the data is to satisfying the (strict) GARP conditions.
 The user needs to provide a T X N price matrix and a T X N quantity matrix were T corresponds to the number of observations and N corresponds to the number of consumption categories.
-Optionally, the user can specify the axiom (WARP, SARP or GARP) for which CCEI needs to be computed.
+Optionally, the user can specify the axiom (WARP, SARP or GARP) for which the CCEI needs to be computed.
 When no axiom is specified, the function takes the default option as GARP.

       - `mpi` computes the minimum and maximum money pump index (MPI).
-        Echenique et al. (2011) proposed the money pump index as a measure of severity of GARP violation.
+        Echenique et al. (2011) proposed the money pump index as a measure of the severity of GARP violation.
 It is defined as the amount of money that an arbitrageur can “pump” from an irrational consumer.
 While the MPI concept is conceptually appealing, it may be computationally challenging to compute this